 The Post-War Era

-However, notwithstanding these improvements, the Union's membership was determined to achieve progress on the core issue of pay.
+Nevertheless, in spite of these improvements, the Associatiion's members were determined to achieve progress on the core issue of pay.
 In December 1950, IBOA served notice of all-out industrial action which led to a seven-week strike, lasting until February 1951.
 The settlement brought increased salaries and rank allowances, and enhanced overtime rates.

 Over the next two decades, IBOA secured steady improvements across a wide range of issues, including: